Florida pair arrested for breaking COVID-19 quarantine order

 Intense debate over masks, business closures and social distancing have raged since the start of the outbreak.
 Arrests have been rare, but there have been occasional flare ups.

 In May, a Kentucky woman infected with the virus was arrested while shopping for groceries.
-Authorities accused her of “wanton endangerment” and “criminal mischief,” according to the Lexington Herald-Leader.
+Authorities accused her of “wanton endangerment” and “criminal mischief.”

 That same month, a coronavirus patient was chased down and arrested in Nashville after being placed under quarantine by public health officials.